-The Graduate School requires a minimum of 30-credits for a master's program.
+The Graduate School requires a minimum of 30 credits for a master's program.
 Some programs may require more than 30-credits.
 The typical number of credits in the M.A. program in HDFS is about 30-45 course credits including nine thesis credits (for Plan A degrees) and 3-6 practicum credits.
-The number of credits for students pursuing clinical training through the MFT program is approximately 55-60.

 A master's degree must be completed within six years according to Graduate School regulations.
-However, the overall time for completion of a master's degree is expected to range from 11⁄2 to 3 years.
+However, the overall time for completion of a master's degree is expected to range from $1\frac{1}{2}$ to 3 years.
 For full-time students, this is likely to include two years of full-time graduate study and may also include contiguous summers.